aws-samples/jira-ticket-classification/README.md

 2. Run `terraform destroy` to remove all resources created by this project.

 ## Security
 Make sure to run tfsec on the infrastruction folder any time you make an additional change to the code.
-These security warnings have been suppressed because they don't make sense for the project.
-Before suppressing any warnings, ensure it is the right thing to do.

 Run TFSec
 ```bash